Best Horizontal Carry Knives – Continuous Update

 About the Sheath

 The sheath that ships with the Kizer Harpoon is horizontal carry only.
-Fortunately the sheath can be easily changes from right or left scout carry to right or left front horizontal carry without making any adjustments or taking off the belt.
+Fortunately the it can be easily changed from right or left scout carry to right or left front horizontal carry without making any adjustments or taking off the belt.
 Kudos to Kizer and and the designer (Maverick Customs) for making a carry system that can be easily transitioned in the field.

-Hopefully if this knife is popular enough, Kizer will offer an upgraded version of the sheath with tension screws, because the current kydex sheath does tend to lose it’s retention after a few months of use.
-This can be fixed fairly easy, be reheating the kydex, but it would be nice to not have to do that on a regular basis.
+Hopefully if this knife is popular enough, Kizer will offer an upgraded version of the sheath with tension screws, because the current kydex sheath does tend to lose its retention after a few months of use.
+This can be fixed fairly easy by reheating the kydex, but it would be nice to not have to do that on a regular basis.

 Southern Grind Jackal Pup